OnepointConsultingLtd/themis/readme.md

 ### Deployment

- - First you need to build the production assets first `npm run build`
+ - First you need to build the production assets
+    `npm run build`
  - Then start the app
     `npm run start:prod`